rossedfort/curriculum/source/projects/traffic_spy.markdown

 * Message that the identifier does not exist

+When an identifier exists, but not payload data has been received for that source

+* Message that no data has been received for the source

 ### Application URL Statistics

 A client is able to view URL specific data at the following address: